hyperreality/devopsblog/_posts/2023-03-16-communicating-between-firecracker-microvms-using-bridges.md

 port no mac addr                is local?       ageing timer
 ```

+It's also necessary to configure the `bridge-nf-call-iptables` kernel parameter.
+This disables packets from passing over the bridge from being processed by `iptables`.
+I don't understand why this needs to be done, since I removed all `iptables` rules and set all policies to `ACCEPT` and yet networking still didn't work until I set it:

+`sudo sysctl -w net.bridge.bridge-nf-call-iptables=0`

 And now, amazingly, the inter-microVM communication works!
 From inside the `10.0.80.2` VM:

 ```